 Pale roses touched with the spring,

-These roses are the first casualty of the poem, they are taken in the prime of their life, when they have just begun to bloom in spring.
+- These roses are the first casualty of the poem, they are taken in the prime of their life when they have just begun to bloom in spring.
 They are pale and helpless but death takes them anyway.
-Henley chose this image, the comparison of cold death, to this roses that were once full of life, to put a greater emphasis on the power of the Reaper.
+Henley chose this image, the comparison of cold death, to these roses that were once full of life, to put a greater emphasis on the power of the Reaper.
 Nothing can stop him.

 The second stanza of the poem begins with another statement of being, this time,